cara-dong/check/content/authors/admin/_index.md

 I have tutored undergraduate-level, introductory data science course at Berkeley.
 I have also remotely-tutored art history and world history courses for high school students for four semesters.
 I learn and grow by teaching, so I really enjoy the process!

-"Sabemos perfectamente que no existen más que tres temas básicos: el amor, la vida y la muerte."---Juan Rulfo
+"Sabemos perfectamente que no existen más que tres temas básicos: el amor, la vida y la muerte."
+---Juan Rulfo